-Master Students will devote 4th semester to elaborate and present their Master Thesis.
-During 3rd semester, students need to prepare a proposal for their master thesis including a short state of the art about the topic they are interested on, formulate some research question, identify potential hypothesis to be addressed on their Master thesis and define requirements about sampling, variables to be considered and research design.
-The aim of this course is to allow students to prepare such proposal under the supervision of Master staff who will guide the allocation of Master Thesis supervision and University of destination for 4th semester.
+During the 3rd semester (period 1-3), students need to prepare a proposal for their master thesis including a short state of the art about the topic they are interested in, formulate some research questions, identify potential hypotheses to be addressed on their Master thesis and define requirements about sampling, variables to be considered and research design.
+The aim of this course is to allow students to prepare such a proposal under the guidance of Master staff from Valencia who will guide the allocation of the Master Thesis supervision and the University of destination for the 4th semester.
+Each student will have two supervisors who will supervise the writing of the proposal.
+Both supervisors will assess the proposal (pass/fail).